oetiker/znapzend/README.md

 On macOS, if you have not already installed the Xcode command line tools, you can get them from the command line (Terminal app) with:

-    xcode-select --install (or just install the full Xcode app from the Apple app store).
+    xcode-select --install  ### ...or just install the full Xcode app from the Apple app store

 With that in place you can now utter: